Effective Detox Strategies for Benzodiazepine Dependency

 Why are Benzodiazepines Problematic?

-When Benzodiazepines were first licenced for use in the UK, the risk of addiction was not known.
+When Benzodiazepines were first licensed for use in the UK, the risk of addiction was not known.

-It takes time, after a new medication is licenced and moves into mainstream use, before a pattern emerges.
+It takes time, after a new medication is licensed and moves into mainstream use, before a pattern emerges.

 When you use Benzodiazepines they affect receptors in your brain.
-This is what they were designed to do.
+This is what they were invented to do.

 After a time, your brain becomes used to their presence and adjusts the way it’s works.
 A phenomena of tolerance occurs.